codewars/docs/content/languages/cpp/authoring/index.md

 ### `using` directives

-To avoid problems with namespace pollution, C++ snippets should not contain `using` directives (and especially `using namespace std;`) anywhere in the global namespace.
-Incorrect use of `using` can sometimes cause difficult to diagnose compilation problems.
-For example, `using namespace std;` placed incorrectly in "Complete solution" or in "Initial solution" snippet can result in failed compilation for _some_ users.
+To avoid problems with namespace pollution, C++ snippets should not contain `using` directives (particularly `using namespace std;`) anywhere in the global namespace.
+Incorrect use of `using` can sometimes cause compilation problems that are difficult to diagnose.
+For example, `using namespace std;` placed incorrectly in the "Complete solution" or "Initial solution" snippet can result in failed compilation for _some_ users.
 To minimize such risks, authors should stick to following guidelines:
-- `using` directives should not be present in global scope of "Preloaded", "Complete solution", and "Initial solution" snippets.
-They are heavily discouraged in global scope of "Sample tests" and "Submission tests" snippets.
+- `using` directives should not be present in the global scope of "Preloaded", "Complete solution", and "Initial solution" snippets.
+They are heavily discouraged in the global scope of "Sample tests" and "Submission tests" snippets.
 This rule applies not only to `using namespace std;`, but also to other namespaces and namespace-qualified names.
-- `using` directives can be perfectly used in function scope: inside of an "Initial solution" function, in test helpers, or in `It` blocks.
+- `using` directives are perfectly fine inside the scope of an "Initial solution" function, test helpers, or `It` blocks.

 ## Tests